12Me21/twitter/README.md

 (WIP replacement for the official twitter client, implemented as a browser extension)

-**currently works in Edge (and probably chrome)**
+## Installation

-I'll add firefox support eventually (extensions are mostly the same but there are some slight compatibility differences)
+- install this folder as a browser extension (currently supports **Edge and Chrome** (I'll add firefox support eventually (extensions are mostly the same but there are some slight compatibility differences)))

+## untitled section

 - runs entirely in a web browser (no server required)
 - makes requests directly to the twitter API (no increased latency from a proxy server)